+6. Legal and trail community friendly

 7. Downhill or flat Trails preferred (Climbing gives advantage to light riders and high powered boards)

 8. Charging access

 Avoid setting Start and Finish Gates at the same location.
 Set Start Gates away from rest areas where riders gather before or after a run.
 Riders can accidentally activate a gate if they get too close

 Once a Trail is selected, ride it multiple times on the same recording.
-You will see if the Trail tracks well by where the lines deviate.
+You will see if the Trail tracks well by where the lines seperate.
 This is GPS drift.
 Some drift is expected, but excessive drift should be avoided near the Start and Finish Gates.
 It's recommended to have others ride it, preferably with different phones and cell service.
 This is what a proper GPS track looks like after three runs on one recording.

 How far apart should trails be?

 Locations of your trails is dependent on your community and available Trails.
 We had a League with over 500 miles between Trails and another where all Trail were located in a single park.
 There are advantages and disadvantages to both.
-Most important thing is that your Trails meet the need discussed on this page
+Most important thing is that your Trails meet the needs discussed on this page